 Optimize performance will set some optimizations for the VDA (only in virtual environments) that you can check here.
-In enterprise environments I would create a GPO for that optimizations to be in full control of the optimizations.
-I created a GPO template for that you can download here.
+In enterprise environments, I would create a GPO for that optimizations to be in full control of the optimizations.
+I created a GPO template that you can download here.

-Use Real-Time Audio Transport for audio to enable use of UDP for audio packets.
+Use Real-Time Audio Transport for audio to enable the use of UDP for audio packets.

 Framehawk opens the UDP ports used by Framehawk.
-Have a look at http://docs.citrix.com/en-us/xenapp-and-xendesktop/7-11/hdx/framehawk.html to get ore information about Framehawk.
+Have a look at http://docs.citrix.com/en-us/xenapp-and-xendesktop/7-11/hdx/framehawk.html to get more information about Framehawk.
 Citrix recommends that you enable Framehawk only for users experiencing high packet loss.
-It is also recommended that you do not enable Framehawk as a universal policy for all objects in the Site.
+It is also recommended that you do not enable Framehawk as a universal policy for all objects on the Site.

 We will leave the Firewall settings as suggested.
 Click NEXT.